William Warren (politician): Career

-Warren was first elected to the Newfoundland House of Assembly in 1903 as a Liberal and served as Speaker of the House from 1909-1913.
+Warren was first elected to the Newfoundland House of Assembly in 1903 as a Liberal and served as Speaker of the House from 1909-1914.
 In 1919 he became minister of justice in the Cabinet of Sir Richard Squires.
-The Squires government became embroiled in a scandal over allegations of corruption and misspending of government funds and Squires resigned in protest along with three other ministers in 1923.
-The next year Squires was forced to resign and Warren was chosen the party's new leader and Prime Minister.
+The Squires government became embroiled in a scandal over allegations of corruption and misspending of government funds and Warren resigned in protest along with three other ministers in 1923.
+The next year Squires was forced to resign and Warren was chosen the party's new leader and prime minister.
 His government launched a formal inquiry into the corruption charges which resulted in the arrest and conviction of Squires and several others.
 Warren's supporters turned against him and moved a Motion of No Confidence that defeated his government.
-Warren moved to the opposition benches and formed a coalition with Tory William J. Higgins to form the new Liberal-Conservative Progressive Party that won the election a few weeks later making the conservative Walter Stanley Monroe the new Prime Minister.
+Warren moved to the opposition benches and formed a coalition with Tory William J. Higgins to form the new Liberal-Conservative Progressive Party that won the election a few weeks later making the conservative Walter Stanley Monroe the new prime minister.

 In 1926, Warren resigned from the House of Assembly and was appointed to the colony's Supreme Court.